 Varicose veins are more than simply a cosmetic issue: they are a serious health condition that, left untended, can lead to even more serious health issues.
-The good news is modern varicose vein treatments are not only extremely effective at resolving the problem, they are also fast, relatively painless and do not require lengthy recovery time.
+The good news is modern varicose vein treatments are not only extremely effective at resolving the problem, they are also fast and do not require lengthy recovery time.
 Varicose vein treatments are among the safest and most convenient medical procedures available.

 Timely varicose vein treatment is the key to ensuring small problems are not allowed to become larger.
 Here are some of the consequences of not receiving timely treatment for varicose veins:

 Severe varicose veins can cause blood clots to develop and since the veins of the leg are involved, these blood clots can be large in size.
 The real danger comes if these blood clots migrate to more critical areas of the body and cause a significant blockage: this is uncommon in cases of varicose veins, but still presents a significant danger.

 Skin at the location of a varicose vein can become sensitive and degraded enough to cause skin rupture and bleeding.
 Discomfort can be severe and venous ulcers can develop secondary infections that can critically impair overall health.